 Dr. Fiene has spent his professional career in improving the quality of child care in Pennsylvania, nationally, and internationally.
 He has done extensive research and publishing on the key components in improving child care quality through an Early Childhood Program Quality Improvement & Indicator Model (RIKI/NARA ECPQIM/DMLMA Slides (DOI: 10.13140/RG.2.2.27735.88484))(RIKI ECPQIM/DMLMA Brief Collection of Readings)(Penn State Prevention Research Center’s Seminar ECPQIM/DMLMA Video)(Licensing Measurement and Systems Presentation) of training, technical assistance, mentoring, licensing, monitoring, and accreditation.
 The child care models that he developed in the 1970s and 1980s have been used in the majority of states to improve their licensing/regulatory systems and were the precursors to the development of quality rating systems.
-A Parent’s Guide to Choosing Safe and Healthy Child Care published by the Federal Department of Health and Human Services and used by the National Resource Center for Health and Safety in Child Care is based upon Dr. Fiene’s 13 Indicators of Child Care Quality has been used as a checklist by parents nationally to select child care (Parents Guide Checklist).
+A Parent’s Guide to Choosing Safe and Healthy Child Care published by the Federal Department of Health and Human Services and used by the National Resource Center for Health and Safety in Child Care is based upon 13 Indicators of Child Care Quality (the Fiene Key Indicators) and has been used as a checklist by parents nationally to select child care (Parents Guide Checklist).
 This checklist was highlighted in a Parade Magazine article (7/19/09) The New Push For Quality Child Care.
-In addition, his 13 Indicators have been used as part of NACCRRA’s Report Card on Child Care Quality: We CAN Do Better.
+In addition, the Fiene Key Indicators have been used as part of NACCRRA’s Report Card on Child Care Quality: We CAN Do Better.

 In addition to Dr Fiene’s academic appointments at the University of North Carolina at Greensboro and the Pennsylvania State University as a professor of human development and psychology, he has been a Special Assistant to both the Deputy Secretary for the Office of Children, Youth and Families and the Secretary of Public Welfare during the 1990’s in which he was the Research Director and Policy Analyst for the development of the licensing and training systems in the Department of Public Welfare (now the Department of Human Services) for the Commonwealth of Pennsylvania.
 He also was part of the statewide committee that developed the original standards for the Pennsylvania QRIS Keystone STARS program and the original designer of the CCECD – Child Care and Early Childhood Development training system.
 In the development of the CCECD training system, he provided the initial funding for Better Kid Care an innovative national on-line training delivery system.
 He co-founded the Pennsylvania Chapter of the American Academy of Pediatrics Early Childhood Education Linkage System (ECELS) with Dr Susan Aronson; he was the founding director of CAECTI – Capital Area Early Childhood Training and Research Institute at Penn State University with Dr Mark Greenberg, Director of the Prevention Research Center (PRC Five-Year Report)(PRC Ten Year Report); and helped to bring TEACH to Pennsylvania.
 Dr Fiene is a past Fellow of the Pennsylvania Psychological Association, a past Member of the American Psychological Society, National Association for the Education of Young Children, Society for Research in Child Development, and one of the founders of the University-Based Child and Family Policy Consortium.